Right To Buy Mortgage Scheme

 - Estimates of any service charges for the first five years.

-- Any known problems with the property's structure, for example subsidence.
+- Any known problems affecting the property's structure, for example subsidence.

-You'll have 12 weeks after you get your landlord's offer to tell it if you want to buy the property.
+You'll have 12 weeks after you get your landlord's offer to tell them whether or not you want to buy the property.
 Once this time is up, your landlord will then send you a reminder if you haven't replied to the offer.
-You have 28 days to reply to it, or the landlord could drop your application.
+You have 28 days to reply to them, or the landlord could drop your application.

 What happens if I disagree with my landlord's offer?

-If you disagree with your landlord's offer and think it has set your home's market value too high, you have to write to it within three months of getting the offer and ask for an independent valuation.
-A district valuer from HM Revenue and Customs (HMRC)will then visit your property and decide how much it's worth.
+If you disagree with your landlord's offer and think they have set your home's market value too high, you have to write to them within three months of getting the offer and ask for an independent valuation.
+A district valuer from HM Revenue & Customs (HMRC) will then visit your property and decide how much it's worth.

 You'll have 12 weeks to accept HMRC's valuation or pull out of the sale.